Diagnosing Human-object Interaction Detectors: Our Diagnosis Toolbox

-Interaction classification is the second sub-task of HOI detection, which classifies actions based on detected human-object pairs.
-It needs to finish the following tasks.
+Based on the human-object pair detection results, the interaction classification module needs to handle two cases.

-\textbf{Recognizing incorrect human-object pair detections.} For those incorrectly localized human-object pairs, they have no actual interactions and should be discarded in the final output, similar to the \texttt{background} category in the object detection task.
-Unlike the multi-label action classification, for this task, it is actually a \emph{binary classification} problem.
-As we pointed out in Section~\ref{sec:on_inter_sec}, in V-COCO, if the classification scores for those actual interaction categories are very low, it indicates the human and object have no actual interactions.
-We therefore compute the classification score belonging to the negative class as $1 - \max_i (p_i)$, where $p_i$ is the classification score of the $i$-th actual action class.
+\textbf{Recognizing incorrect human-object pair detections.} For those incorrectly localized human-object pairs, they have no actual interactions and should not appear in the final output.
+Unlike the multi-label interaction classification, for this task, recognizing an incorrect human-object pair detection is a \emph{binary classification} problem.
+In V-COCO, if the classification scores for those actual interaction categories are very low, it indicates the human and object have no actual interactions.
+We therefore compute the classification score belonging to the negative class as $1 - \max_i (p_i)$, where $p_i$ is the classification score of the $i$-th actual interaction class.
 We report the $AP$ (average precision) score to avoid the selection of a threshold for the binary classification.

-\textbf{Correct human-object pair detections.} For correctly localized pairs, there may be multiple action labels associated with them.
-We therefore compute the $mAP$ score for the classification over all actual action categories, analyzing the performance for action classification.
-Note here we do not consider the detection scores for the correctly localized human-object pairs, disentangling the human-object pair detection and action classification tasks.
+\textbf{Correct human-object pair detections.} For correctly localized pairs, there may be multiple interaction labels associated with them, as shown in Fig.~\ref{fig:problem_describ}.
+We therefore compute the $mAP$ score for the classification over all possible interaction categories.
+Similar to the analysis in the previous section, here we do not consider the detection scores for the correctly detected human-object pairs, \emph{disentangling} the human-object pair detection and interaction classification tasks.